netgen/ibexa-site-api/docs/reference/query_types.rst

 View object
 ~~~~~~~~~~~

 Site API View object is available as ``view``.
-You can access any `parameters injected into it <https://doc.ez.no/display/EZP/Parameters+injection+in+content+views>`_,
+You can access any parameters injected into it, for
-for example current page value in children query:
+example current page in the children query:

 .. code-block:: yaml